-"Agreement in lieu of a stormwater management plan" means a contract between the VSMP authority and the owner or permittee that specifies methods that shall be implemented to comply with the requirements of a VSMP for the construction of a single-family residence; such contract may be executed by the VSMP authority in lieu of a stormwater management plan.
+"Agreement in lieu of a stormwater management plan" means a contract between the County authority and the owner or permittee that specifies methods that shall be implemented to comply with the requirements of a the VESMPA and this ordinance for the construction of a (i) single-family detached residencetial structure or (ii) farm building or structure on a parcel of land with a total impervious cover percentage, including the impervious cover from the farm building or structure to be constructed, of less than five percent; such contract may be executed by the Countyauthority in lieu of a soil erosion control and stormwater management plan.

-"Applicant" means any person submitting an application for a permit or requesting issuance of a permit under the Stormwater Management Code.
+"Applicant" means any person submitting an application for a permit or requesting issuance of a permit under the Stormwater Management Code a soil erosion control and stormwater management plan to the County for approval in order to obtain authorization to commence a land-disturbing activity.